auth0/docs/articles/mfa/guides/configure-phone.md

 ## Custom Phone Messaging providers

-Phone Messaging providers not currently integrated with Auth0 can be supported by using the [Send Phone Message](/hooks/extensibility-points/send-phone-message) Hook.
-To learn how to implement this in your MFA flow, check the examples for different providers below:
+Phone Messaging providers not currently integrated with Auth0 can be implemented by using the [Send Phone Message](/hooks/extensibility-points/send-phone-message) Hook.
+To learn how to do this in your MFA flow, check the examples for different providers below:

 * [Amazon SNS](/mfa/send-phone-message-hook-amazon-sns)
 * [Twilio](/mfa/send-phone-message-hook-twilio)